Policies

 Potential library volunteers will be asked to fill out an application.
 They will then be interviewed by the Library Director or a Department Supervisor.
 Volunteer applicants are held to the same standards as regular job applicants and will be asked to perform tasks needed to fill the libraries needs and mission.

+The Library Director and supervising staff will determine the work that can be done by library volunteers and the candidates who will best fulfill that goal.
 The Library Volunteer agrees to follow library rules and procedures.
 They must contact the library in advance if they are scheduled to work at the library and cannot fulfill their obligation.
-We ask for two weeks’ notice if the volunteer can no longer work at the library.
+We ask for A two week notice if the volunteer can no longer work at the library.
 Volunteers must protect confidential information and exercise good judgment when acting on the libraries’ behalf.
-The Shelton Libraries agree to provide necessary orientation, training, and supervision for the volunteer position, including providing a tour of the library, introduction to library staff, and a copy of the Volunteer Policy.
+The Shelton Libraries agree to provide necessary orientation, training and supervision for the volunteer position, including providing a tour of the library, introduction to library staff and a copy of the Volunteer Policy.

-B9.
+B12.
 Unattended Children

 The Plumb Memorial Library welcomes children of all ages to the library.
 Our goal is to encourage children to read, to provide information to meet their needs, and to make the library a beneficial part of their lives.